junxit/us-congress-bills-117/bill.md

   >     - **(A)** bias based on race and racism, ethnicity, gender, sexual orientation, gender identity, religion, language proficiency, mental health condition, disability, and classism in the use and administration of Federal extreme risk protection orders;
   >     - **(B)** the appropriate use of Federal extreme risk protection orders in cases of domestic violence, including the applicability of other policies and protocols to address domestic violence in situations that may also involve Federal extreme risk protection orders and the necessity of safety planning with the victim before law enforcement petitions for and executes a Federal extreme risk protection order, if applicable;
   >     - **(C)** interacting with persons with mental, behavioral, or physical disabilities, or emotional distress, including de-escalation techniques and crisis intervention;
+  >     - **(D)** techniques for outreach to historically marginalized cultural communities and the development of linguistic proficiencies for law enforcement;
-  >     - **(D)** training on community relations; and
+  >     - **(E)** community relations; and
-  >     - **(E)** best practices for referring persons subject to Federal extreme risk protection orders and associated victims of violence to social service providers that may be available in the jurisdiction and appropriate for those individuals, including health care, mental health, substance abuse, and legal services, employment and vocational services, housing assistance, case management, and veterans and disability benefits.
+  >     - **(F)** best practices for referring persons subject to Federal extreme risk protection orders and associated victims of violence to social service providers that may be available in the jurisdiction and appropriate for those individuals, including health care, mental health, substance abuse, and legal services, employment and vocational services, housing assistance, case management, and veterans and disability benefits.
   >   - **(2)** *Training development* Federal law enforcement agencies developing law enforcement training required under this section shall seek advice from domestic violence service providers (including culturally specific (as defined in section 40002 of the Violence Against Women Act of 1994 (34 U.S.C.
 12291)) providers), social service providers, suicide prevention advocates, violence intervention specialists, law enforcement agencies, mental health disability experts, and other community groups working to reduce suicides and violence, including domestic violence, within the State.
   > - **(m)** *Rule of construction* Nothing in this section or shall be construed to alter the requirements of subsections (d)(8) or (g)(8) of section 922, related to domestic violence protective orders.
+  > - **(n)** *Preemption* Nothing in this section may be construed to preempt any State law or policy.

 - **(b)** *Technical and conforming amendments*
   - **(1)** *Table of sections* The table of sections for chapter 44 of title 18, United States Code, is amended by adding at the end the following: